Ingenion/tvs3docs/docs/concept.rst

 In the second diagram, the DUT is implemented in the TVS FPGA by itself, allowing it to be used as a DUT emulator for proof-of-concept demonstrations or to reduce project costs when many developers need their own copy of the DUT.

+..
+TODO: Change image to show DUT Logic.
+For emulation, add orange box in green box

 .. image:: ../images/concept/dut-emulation.png
   :align: center

 ----

+..
+TODO: Move this to top (after what is a TVS)

 .. list-table::
    :widths: 5 20 200